UK, US, Canada accuse Russia of hacking virus vaccine trials

 The statement did not say whether Russian President Vladimir Putin knew about the vaccine research hacking, but British officials believe such intelligence would be highly prized.

-Associated Press Writer Eric Tucker in Washington contributed.
+Associated Press Writers Ben Fox and Eric Tucker in Washington contributed.